thomsonreuters/TR-DataChallenge1/README.md

 ## Rules
-You agree not to transmit, duplicate, publish, redistribute or otherwise provide or make available the Competition Data to any party not participating in the Competition. <br>
+<li>You agree not to transmit, duplicate, publish, redistribute or otherwise provide or make available the Competition Data to any party not participating in the Competition. </li>
-One person cannot participate with more than one user accounts.
-You can’t resubmit and resend your result to our email. <br>
+<li>One person cannot participate with more than one user accounts.
+You can’t resubmit and resend your result to our email. </li>
-Hand-labelling is not allowed on the testing dataset<br>
+<li>Hand-labelling is not allowed on the testing dataset</li>
-Competition Timeline.
+<li>Competition Timeline.
 Start Date: Sep-10-2018.
-End Date: Sep-15-2018 11:59 PM CST. <br>
+End Date: Sep-15-2018 11:59 PM CST. </li>
-You agree to only use our provided training dataset for model building.
-Using other sources is prohibited.<br>
+<li>You agree to only use our provided training dataset for model building.
+Using other sources is prohibited.</li>
-Thomson Reuters reserves the right of final decision on the interpretation of these Terms and Conditions. <br>
+<li>Thomson Reuters reserves the right of final decision on the interpretation of these Terms and Conditions.</li>